bhctest123/soberlivingappcom-new/src/content/blog/faq-about-how-to-open-an-sober-living-home-in-maine.md

 tags: ["Recovery", "Sober Living"]
 featured: false
 image: "/images/blog/placeholder.jpg"
-imageAlt: "Sober Living App - FAQ About How to Open an Sober Living Home in Maine"
+imageAlt: 'FAQ About How to Open an Sober Living Home in Maine'
 ---

 Ben Weiss